SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

     We decided against that for Stroika v2 because
     1. We COULD always add it back.
     2. Its just a class of optimziations which makes sense for some backends.
-But other optimizations make snese for other classes of backends.
+But other optimizations make sense for other classes of backends.
 You can always retain a smartptr with OUR type of backend!
 So really can be added just for \_Array<> impls.
 Note - this rationale doesn't work perfectly due to copy-by-values semantics with 'casts' but still OK.
+    3. Note that shrink_to_fit() etc are common methods in concrete containers like Sequence_Array, etc...

 - Iterator Patching
   Before Stroika 2.1b14, updates to containers used to automatically update all existing running iterators.
 This was a nice, elegant feature.
 But it cost